How to Set Up a Shipping Test

 What happens next?

-Now that you've created your shipping test, you can QA your test using !
+Now that you've created your shipping test, you can QA your test using this checklist!